mattferris/http-routing/Readme.md

 ### Fall-Through Routes

-''Fall-through routes'' are routes which don't return a response, and therefore allow further matching to continue.
+*Fall-through routes* are routes which don't return a response, and therefore allow further matching to continue.
 They can be useful for executing code without terminating the routing process.
-For example, you could use a ''fall-through route'' to add request logging.
+For example, you could use a *fall-through route* to add request logging.

     $dispatcher->addRoute($uri, function (Request $request) {
         error_log('received request: '.$request->getUri());